hudsonthomas55/Kanye_Quote/README.md

 # Kanye_Quote
-A GUI Quote Machine of Kanye Quotes
+A GUI app that returns Kanye quotes

+Disclaimer:
+I did not create the background or Kanye mimoji.